input-output-hk/catalyst-CIPs/CIP-0062/README.md

 [`TxSendError`](https://cips.cardano.org/cips/cip30/#txsenderror),
 [`TxSignError`](https://cips.cardano.org/cips/cip30/#txsignerror)

-This endpoint should construct the cbor encoded delegation certificate according to the specs in [CIP-36 example](https://github.com/Zeegomo/CIPs/blob/472181b9c69feeedae0b5b2db8b42d0cf4eb1a11/CIP-0036/README.md#example).
+This endpoint should construct the CBOR encoded delegation certificate according to the specs in [CIP-36 example](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036#example---registration).

 It should then sign the certificate with the staking key as described in the same example as above.